 The story of a villainous greed driven New York land developer, vulnerable people banding together, and intelligent machines performing jobs typically done by people sounds incredibly contemporary for a film that came out in 1987 and in many ways it’s the perfect film to explain where we are and what we need to do.
 This is why Batteries Not Included is the movie America needs right now.

-Of course the film features the “little guys” as Jessica Tandy‘s Fey refers to them or “the fixers” as they’re otherwise called who can rebuild anything, even a burned down apartment building.
-The real story however is one of community coming together, rebuilding, fixing what is broken, and building a better future.
-This cross-cultural community consists of an elderly couple coping with dementia, aging, and the loss of their son, a retired boxer who could not longer hurt a fly, a latina woman facing the trials of motherhood without help, and a down on his luck artist stuck contemplating decay.
+Of course the film features the “little guys” as Jessica Tandy‘s Fey refers to them.
+“The fixers” as they’re otherwise called can rebuild anything, even a burned down apartment building.
+The real story however is one of community coming together.
+It’s the sense of community to attracts the fixers.
+Without community there would be nothing to rebuild.
+Fixing what is broken and building a better future is a core message of the movie.
+This cross-cultural community consists of an elderly couple coping with dementia, aging, and the loss of their son, a retired boxer who could not longer hurt a fly, a Latina woman facing the trials of motherhood without help, and a down on his luck artist stuck contemplating decay.

 As in real life the developer never gets his hands dirty.
 This group never battles the developer directly.
 Rather the developer employs an equally disadvantaged group of young men headed by Carlos.
 In the end he’s as much a victim of the developer as the residents.
 Carlos is the perfect stand-in for the duped masses that look up to Trump.
 They aspire to have the money and power that sociopaths like Donald Trump have.
 They’ve bought into the myth that people like him are self-made despite being born into incredible wealth and privilege.
 If not for the scapegoats they’re told to hate they’d already be wealthy.

 Carlos: The Fall Guy